jeanbaptistemora/fluidattacks-universe2/common/utils/retrieves/README.md

     - Hide files that have already been attacked
     - Mark a file as attacked.
 Right click in the file path
      ![image info](docs/images/mark_file_as_attacked.png)
+  - When opening a file, the vulnerabilities reported for the file are consulted and listed as vscode diagnostics

 To use the extension, it must be used on a directory named `groups`, in this directory the repositories are cloned.
 You can open the subdirectories